 Mr. Krasnoo received his B.A. from Tufts University (magna cum laude, 1997) and his J.D. from Georgetown University Law Center (2007), where he served as Annual Review Section Editor of the Georgetown Journal of Gender and the Law and as Co-President of the Sports and Entertainment Law Society.

 Service & Honors

 Mr. Krasnoo has provided pro bono counsel to LGBT asylum seekers, prisoners and struggling artists and has volunteered with The Trevor Project.
 In 2010, the leading national LGBTQ immigrant rights organization, Immigration Equality, awarded him the Safe Haven Award for his pro bono work in that space.
-Mr. Krasnoo is a recent appointee to the New York City Bar Association Entertainment Law Committee, and has repeatedly been selected as a Super Lawyers New York Metro Rising Star.
+Mr. Krasnoo previously served on the New York City Bar Association Entertainment Law Committee, and has repeatedly been selected as a Super Lawyers New York Metro Rising Star.
 He was previously a member of the Trademark and Unfair Competition Committee of the New York City Bar Association and is a frequent speaker on trademark and copyright matters.

 Reported Judicial Decisions

 - Barrish v.
 Chiesa, 182 A.D.3d 496, 120 N.Y.S.3d 781 (N.Y.
 App.
 Div..,2020)

 - Crawford v.
 ExlService.com, LLC, 2019 WL 6284228 (S.D.N.Y.
 2019)